-Authorised operators told us that they complete the relevant section of the register every time the equipment is operated.
-The register reviewed included:
+Hylagen Newry has 3 separate registers, one for each modality.
+Ms Svarcova told us that she completes the relevant register every time the equipment is operated.
+The registers reviewed included:

 - the name of the person treated

 - the date

 - the operator

 - the treatment given

 - the precise exposure

 - any accident or adverse incident